Paramobula

-Paramobula is an extinct genus of ray in the family Myliobatidae (eagle rays).
+Paramobula is a genus of extinct rays in the family Mobulidae.
 The genus was erected by Pfeil in 1981 to accommodate a fossil species first described from a number of teeth with distinctive characteristics found in the Chandler Bridge Formation in South Carolina.
-The species was originally described by Cappetta in 1970 as Manta fragilis but differed significantly from other Manta species.
+The species was originally described by Cappetta in 1970 as Manta fragilis, but differed significantly from other Manta species.
 Paramobula fragilis dates back to the late Oligocene.